A dialog between cell adhesion and topology at the core of morphogenesis

-The theoretical analysis based on tissue topology provides abstract tools to bridge the microscopic level of cell-cell interactions and the emerging macroscopic tissue structure and properties.
-A central question is, in consequence, how developing organisms regulate tissue topology and, with it, its phenotypic outcomes.
-This report focuses on cell adhesion, highlighting recent studies which focused on how smooth and continuous changes at cell-cell interfaces propagate nonlinearly at the tissue scale, promoting convergence toward specific phenotypes and, in larger systems, defining a discrete set of possible tissue architectures and material properties.
-Further research efforts should try to connect the topological/mechanical properties of the tissue with the dynamics of cell fate decision \cite{Autorino:2025} or pathological scenarios \cite{ilina2020cell,hannezo2022rigidity}, thereby linking function and morphogenesis, the two key processes underlying the developmental path.

-\acknowledgments We thank Dimitri F\'abreges, Takashi Hiiragi and Nicoletta I. Petridou for comments and generously sharing imaging pictures of \textit{in vivo} embyonic tissues.
-This work was supported by the Weave project "Tissue material phase transitions and their role in embryo pattern formation" from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, 518354236, PE 3800/1-1) and \"Osterreichischer Wissenschaftsfonds (FWF, Austrian Science Fund, I6533) (E. F and B. C-M).
-B.C-M. and A. A-T. acknowledge the support of the field of excellence "Complexity of life in basic research and innovation" of the University of Graz.
+{\bf Acknowledgments} We thank Dimitri F\'abreges, Takashi Hiiragi and Nicoletta I. Petridou for their comments and generously sharing imaging pictures of \textit{in vivo} embyonic tissues.
+We also thank Artemy Kolchinsky for his constructive comments on the manuscript.
+This work was supported by the Weave project "Tissue material phase transitions and their role in embryo pattern formation" from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, 518354236, PE 3800/1-1) and Österreichischer Wissenschaftsfonds (FWF, Austrian Science Fund, I6533) (E. F and B. C-M).
+B.C-M. and A. A-T. acknowledge the support of the field of excellence “Complexity of life in basic research and innovation” of the University of Graz.